Registering CentOS Clients

 zypper in spacewalk-utils

-Add the CentOS base, updates, and client channels using the
+Add the CentOS base, updates, and client channels, specifying the CentOS version and architecture:

-In the SUSE Manager Web UI, navigate to, and select the base channel you want to synchronize.
+In the SUSE Manager Web UI, navigate to, and check every CentOS channel.

 Repositoriestab, navigate to the